-We are very lucky to have three exceptional concert pianists/teachers who assist Richard Meyrick with the massive job of teaching Pianoman scholars at his London studio and our new Centre in Northern Ireland.
+We are very lucky to have two exceptional concert pianists/teachers who assist Richard Meyrick with the massive job of teaching Pianoman scholars at his London studio and our new Centre in Northern Ireland.

 Gabriele Baldocci, Assistant Teacher and Performer